RamSailopal/Solid-QEWD/README.md

 Although the database changes in Solid are synced with QEWD through a separate process in this demonstation, there is a significant potential to write data directly to QEWD from Solid.

+# Process

+1 Access the Solid Server prototype UI and then create a new account.
+2) Navigate to the Qewd monitor and then access stored documents.
+3) You should see two new documents **users** and **uswers-by-email** holding the Solid Server registration data.

 # References: